 How can I apply?

-Before you apply, take time to review both the company and business area you are interested in to ensure they align to your skills, interests and future career aspirations.
+Before you apply, take time to review both the company and business area you are interested in to ensure they align to your skills, interest and future career aspirations.
 There are a wide variety of careers out there, so take time to research over the summer.
 If you are joining university in September and thinking about possible career paths, get in touch with the graduate recruitment team at the companies you are interested in.
 They may have an insight or work experience programme that you could apply to.